 Encourage team members to keep moving, even when it isn’t their turn to play during an outdoor sports event.
 Continual movement encourages muscles to keep warm and the body to maintain its heat.

-Hats or ear warmers:
+Hats or Ear Warmers

 Select styles of ear warmers wrap around the back of the head and fit snugly around, providing protection in a similar fashion as earmuffs.

-Heaters for the sidelines:
+Heaters for The sidelines